 The Bank of New York Mellon, as depositary, will register and deliver American Depositary Shares, also referred to as ADSs.
 Each ADS will represent one share (or a right to receive one share) deposited with The Bank of New York Mellon, as custodian, acting through an office located in the United Kingdom.
 Each ADS will also represent any other securities, cash or other property that may be held by the depositary.
-The deposited shares together with any other securities, cash or other property held by the depositary are referred to as the deposited securities.
-The depositary's office at which the ADSs will be administered and its principal executive office are located at 240 Greenwich Street, New York, New York 10286.
+The deposited shares together with any other securities, cash or other property held by the deposited securities.
+The deposited shares the ADSs will be administered and its principal executive office are located at 240 Greenwich Street, New York, New York 10286.